 Additionally, Associate Dean Bethany Pluymers is the Law School's Chief Financial Officer; she can provide additional assistance by email (firstname.lastname@example.org) or phone (608-265-7981).

-- If you do not plan to enter the reimbursement directly into e-Reimbursement, please ensure that you have Myra Sun (faculty assistant) and/or Adam Bushcott (main office manager) listed as an alternate for you.
+- If you do not plan to enter the reimbursement yourself, please ensure that you have Myra Sun (faculty assistant) and/or Adam Bushcott (main office manager) listed as an alternate for you.
 This is a security issue tied directly to your NetID and is a required step for all faculty/staff that want to delegate another person to enter their reimbursement requests.
 Please email Adam (email@example.com) and Myra (firstname.lastname@example.org) for instructions to delegate alternates.

-- Fill out the Reimbursement Request form, breaking down your reimbursements and indicating the funding string to charge.
+- Fill out the Reimbursement Request form (PDF), breaking down your reimbursements and indicating the funding string to charge.

-- Attach all required receipts and documentation (e.g., agenda, schedule, etc.)
+- Attach all required receipts and documentation (e.g., agenda, schedule, invitations, etc.).

 - If the reimbursement is travel-related, please review UW/State travel policies (below).